XvisionAS/FieldTwin-Integration-Demo/scripts/python/README.md

 ### batch-modify-metadata-value

 This tool examines connections, staged assets, layers and wells in a subproject and changes the value of all metadata entries that match a given "vendor ID".
 The vendor ID is an optional part of the metadata field definition, set up in FieldTwin Admin.
 FutureOn's standard metadata library defines vendor IDs with the prefix `Std.`.

+Currently the tool supports metadata values of type `string`, `numerical`, `slider`, `boolean`, `asset` and `connection`.
+It does not support types of `choices` or `table` (see the [how-to guide](../../HOWTO.md#get-and-set-metadata-values) for how to set these types).

 :warning: Run this tool against a test project so that you do not overwrite good data.